pachyderm/docs/content/2.2.x/deploy-manage/deploy/prometheus/_index.md

 Pachyderm's deployment manifest exposes Prometheus metrics,  allowing an easy set up of the monitoring of your cluster.
 Only available for self-managed deployments today.

-!!!
-Warning
+{{% notice warning %}}
 These installation steps are for **Informational Purposes** ONLY.
 Please refer to your full Prometheus documentation for further installation details and any troubleshooting advice.
+{{% /notice %}}

 ## Prometheus installation and Service Monitor creation
 1. Helm install [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#kube-prometheus-stack),
 Prometheus' **Kubernetes cluster monitoring** using the Prometheus Operator: